JavierPDev/AudioTime/README.md

 [![Build Status](https://travis-ci.org/JavierPDev/AudioTime.svg?branch=master)](https://travis-ci.org/JavierPDev/AudioTime)

 # Audio Time
 Timer and stopwatch voice/audio web app.
 No seed project or generator used.
 Project uses component based thinking for design and development.
-Chrome's native speech api is used so chrome is needed to run the web app.
+Webkit's native speech api is used so Chrome is needed to run the web app.

 ### Tools used:
-* ES6
+* ES6 (through Babel)
 * Webpack
 * Angularjs
 * Webkit speech recognition API